Centralia (album)

-Centralia is the debut studio album by the American band Car Bomb.
-This was the band's first full-length release, following a 2004 demo.
-It is also the band's only release through Relapse Records, which dropped the band four years later in 2011.
+Centralia is the debut studio album by the American mathcore band Car Bomb.
+This was the band's first full-length release following a 2004 demo; it is also the band's only release through Relapse Records.

-The album's title was named after the doomed town of Centralia, Pennsylvania, which was abandoned during an underground mine fire.
-The track's lyrical content and titles cover various topics - Cielo Drive (also known as 'Bloodbath Orgy') was named after the road on which one of the infamous Manson Family spree-killings were committed (10050 Cielo Drive), H5N1 is the medical abbreviation for the then-recent outbreak strain of Bird Flu, while 'M^6' covers neglect of a mother.
+The album's title was named after the town of Centralia, Pennsylvania, which was abandoned during an underground mine fire.
+The track's lyrical content and titles cover various topics: "Cielo Drive" (also known as "Bloodbath Orgy") was named after the road on which one of the infamous Manson Family spree-killings were committed (10050 Cielo Drive), "H5N1" is the medical abbreviation for the then-recent outbreak strain of Bird Flu, and "M^6" covers neglect of a mother.